Disponible/available in: Français (French)

 Date

-Construction on the retrofit began in the spring of 2020.
+Construction on the retrofit was completed in 2021.

 Highlights/Savings

 PEER uses 24, nine-foot by 20-foot panels to create new outer walls for the four townhomes.
-The homes will also receive a new roof, new windows and a bank of 34-kilowatt solar panels that will produce more energy than the homes use each year.
+The homes received a new roof, new windows and a bank of 34-kilowatt solar panels that will produce more energy than the homes use each year.
 The project will reduce the Presland Avenue townhomes’ energy consumption for heating by 90%.
-The project is a partnership with Natural Resources Canada, read more here.
+The project is a partnership with Natural Resources Canada.

 Date